Section 2: Reptiles & Birds

 Unlike lizards and snakes, a turtle’s body is covered by a protective shell that develops from its ribs.
 They retreat into the shell when threatened or when they sleep.
 Turtles live in or near water and can hold their breath underwater for a very long time.
 Turtles eat plants and fish.
 Like other reptiles, they lay leathery eggs.
 They migrate from feeding areas to nesting grounds where they dig a hold on a sandy beach and lay their eggs.
 They cover them and return to the ocean.
 A hatchling must then make its way from the nest to the ocean, which is a dangerous time for a sea turtle.

 Both crocodiles and alligators spend most of their lives in water but are adapted to living on land as well.
 They have four legs and a muscular tail for swimming.
 They have powerful jaws and large scales, and their eyes and nostrils can be found on top of their heads.
-The main difference between a crocodile and an alligator is the differences of their snouts.
+The main difference between a crocodile and an alligator is the differences in their snouts.
 The crocodile has a long, V-shaped snout, and an alligator has a wide, rounded, u-shaped snout. (image)

 Birds, unlike reptiles, are endothermic vertebrates that live in diverse environments around the world.
 The shapes of their feet, legs, and beaks allow them to thrive and survive in these different places.
 The webbed feet of a duck are arranged in a way that is ideal for swimming.
 An ostrich has long, powerful legs that can cover 10 feet in a single stride.
 The sharp bill of a gull allows it to snatch its prey, toss it in the air, and then swallow it whole.
 A bird’s beak is made of keratin, which makes it hard and durable and ideal for pecking holes and eating.